0neBeerLeft/GrabifyURLDetector/readme.md

 # Grabify URL Detector Website

-This is a website project that allows you to check if a given URL is a Grabify URL, which is a type of URL that is used to steal user information and IP addresses.
+This is a website project that allows you to check if a given URL is a Grabify URL, which is a type of URL used to steal user information and IP addresses.
 The website is built using JavaScript, HTML, and CSS.

+## Why I Made This Tool

+It is common for people on Discord and the web to send IP logger links to others in order to take down their internet or threaten them with DDoS attacks.
+I created this tool to help people easily identify if a link is an IP logger, providing a simple way to stay safe online.

 ## How it Works

-The website works by taking a user-inputted URL and analyzing it to determine if it is a Grabify URL.
-It does this by checking if the URL contains any of the known Grabify domains or IP addresses.
+The website analyzes user-inputted URLs to determine if they match known Grabify domains or IP addresses.
+It does this by checking against an updated list of Grabify domains.

-If the URL is determined to be a Grabify URL, the website will display a warning message to the user informing them of the potential security risk.
-If the URL is not a Grabify URL, the website will display a message indicating that the URL is safe to visit.
+- If the URL is identified as a Grabify URL, a warning message is displayed to inform the user of the potential security risk.
+- If the URL is not a Grabify URL, the website will display a message indicating that the URL appears to be safe.

-The detection algorithm used in this website is based on a list of known Grabify domains.
-This list is regularly updated to ensure the website remains effective at detecting Grabify URLs.
+The detection algorithm relies on a maintained list of known Grabify domains, ensuring effective and up-to-date detection.

 ## Usage

+1. Go to the website.
-To use the Grabify URL Detector, simply go to the website and enter the URL you want to check in the input field provided.
-Then click on the "Check" button.
-The website will display a message indicating whether the URL is a Grabify URL or not.
+2. Enter the URL you want to check in the input field.
+3. Click on the "Check" button.
+4. The website will indicate whether the URL is a Grabify URL or not.

 ## Contributing

-Contributions to this project are welcome.
-If you notice any issues or have suggestions for improvement, please open an issue or submit a pull request.
+Contributions to this project are welcome!
+If you notice any issues or have suggestions for improvements:
+- Open an issue
+- Submit a pull request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.